 Why Evil Nuns Have Tormented Audiences For 800 Years

-The coming crop of Halloween horror films star a lot of the usual scary suspects — the alien with a taste for humans (The Predator), the haunted house (The Toybox) and even that old bogeyman, Michael Myers, whose white hockey mask has been slashing his way through 11 installments of the Halloween franchise for 40 years.
+The coming crop of Halloween horror films star a lot of the usual scary suspects — the alien with a taste for humans (The Predator), the haunted house (The Toybox) and even that old bogeyman, Michael Myers, who has been slashing his way through 10 installments of the Halloween franchise for 40 years.

 But none of those standbys has anything on a new film featuring one of the scariest and blood-chilling of horror tropes that has tormented moviegoers, television viewers and even readers of literary fiction for 800 years.

-Note: An earlier version of this story incorrectly stated that Michael Myers wore a hockey mask in 11 Halloween movies.
-Myers wore a different mask and was featured in 10 Halloween films.